DavidHe1127/Mr.He_HandBook/DevOps/AWS/Athena-n-Glue/README.md

 # resources
 # [{accountid=12777, type=AWS::IAM::Role}]
 SELECT resource_unnested FROM "<DB>"."<TABLE>" CROSS JOIN unnest(resources) AS T(resource_unnested) where resource_unnested.accountid = '12777' limit 10;

+SELECT DISTINCT arn FROM your_table CROSS JOIN UNNEST(abc) AS T(arn, accountid, type)

+# search in a particular file
+# make sure the path is within the scope of search (table) location or you'd have no result returned
+SELECT * FROM "default"."your_table"
+WHERE "$path" = 's3://particular-path/location/something.json.gz'
+limit 2

+# search in a particular path
+SELECT * FROM "default"."your_table"
+WHERE ("$path" LIKE 's3://particular-path/year/2023/%' OR "$path" LIKE 's3://particular-path/year/2022/%') limit 2

 ```

 ---